MicrosoftDocs/learn/learn-pr/azure-devops/run-functional-tests-azure-pipelines/includes/4-plan-ui-tests.md

     ![A browser showing the developer tools window and a selected HTML element](../media/4-website-inspect-button.png)

 1. Right-click the highlighted text.
 Point to **Copy** and then select **Copy XPath**.
-1. Paste the text into a document somewhere.
+1. Paste the text into a document.
 We'll use it later.

     The XPath expression for the **Download game** button is `/html/body/div/div/section[2]/div[2]/a`.

 1. Select the **Download game** button.
 Then repeat steps 2 through 4 to get the XPath expression for the modal window that appears.
 1. Repeat the process for the four game screens and the top player on the leaderboard.

 Amita opens Microsoft Word and adds a table.
 The table contains the XPath expression for each link and the XPath expression for the corresponding modal window.
-To keep the table basic, she records:
+To keep the table basic, Amita records:

 * The **Download game** button.
 * Just one of the game screens.
 * The top player on the leaderboard.

-Here's what her table looks like:
+Here's what Amita's table looks like:

 > [!div class="mx-tableFixed"]
 > | Feature                  | Link XPath                                                             | Modal XPath                            |